 Limitations and Exclusions

-The Minneapolis/UMN Skyways and Tunnels for Android application will have several limitations, including its operating platform, functionality, hardware, and deployment.
+This application will have several limitations, including its operating platform, functionality, hardware, and deployment.
 The application will be developed and tested solely for the Android operating system 2.3.3.
 No other operating system will be considered for development or test.
-Due to the scope of the project based on available resources and schedule, the functionality will not exceed the defined requirements specified in Section 2.
+Due to the scope of the project and based on available resources and schedule, the functionality will not exceed the defined requirements specified in Section 2.

 If modifications are needed, a change request shall be required and documented.
 Since the software will be developed for the Android OS, hardware will also be limited to any smart phone that is able to run the Android OS.
-Since we will be using a positioning system, the application will be limited to phones that have an associated data plan with their phone carrier as well as GPS capability.
+Since the application requires the use of a positioning system, usage will be limited to phones that have an associated data plan with their phone carrier as well as GPS capability.
 Lastly, the deployment of the application will be limited to the Android Marketplace.

 Risks and Contingencies